-Figure 4.
-Experimental setups. (a) 'Ellipsoidal bowl' experiment setup, depth map on the top, network input with isocontours at the bottom.
+Fig. 4: Experimental setups. (a) 'Ellipsoidal bowl' experiment setup, depth map on the top, network input with isocontours at the bottom.
 We create the dataset by varying the ellipsoid's main axis ratio and orientation, and the starting position and velocity of the balls. (b-c) 'Heightfield' rendering setup.
 Each sequence is generated using a random translation and rotation of the fixed heightfield geometry.
 Walls ensure the automatically generated sequences are long enough.
 A randomly positioned area light presents additional generalization challenges to the network.

-Note that, while some physical parameters of the ball's state are included in the observation vector $\mathbf{y}{[-T_0,T)}^{\alpha}$, these are not part of the state h of the neural network, which is inferred automatically.
+are included in the observation vector $\mathbf{y}{[-T_0,T)}^{\alpha}$, these are not part of the state h of the neural network, which is inferred automatically.
 The network itself is tasked with predicting part of these measurements, but their meaning is not hardcoded.